TIBCOSoftware/snappydata/docs/configuring_cluster/property_details.md

 ## critical-heap-percentage

 **Description**</br>
 Sets the Resource Manager's critical heap threshold in percentage of the old generation heap, 0-100.
-If you set `heap-size`, the default value for `critical-heap-percentage` is set to 90% of the heap size. </br>
-Use this switch to override the default.</br>
+Use this to override the default.</br>
 When this limit is breached, the system starts canceling memory-intensive queries, throws low memory exceptions for new SQL statements, and so forth, to avoid running out of memory.

 **Default Values**</br>
+If you set `heap-size`, the default value for `critical-heap-percentage` is set to 90% of the heap size.

 **Components**</br>

 - Server
 - Lead